lgezelius/gettingdatacoursera/CodeBook.md

 Data description for data/aggregate.txt.

+The file is a space-delimited text file with a header created by [run_analysis.R](run_analysis.R).
+Character columns are surrounded by double quotes.

 Averages of mean and standard deviation measurements for 30 subjects and 6 activities each.

 Variable: subject
 Variable Type: int
 Allowable Values: 1-30
 Description: Test or Training Subject

 Variable: activity
 Variable Type: char
 Allowable Values: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"
 Description: Nature of activity performed by subject while measurements were recorded

 The next 66 numeric variables are the average mean or standard deviation for a specific measurement for a subject and activity.
 The complete listing of fields is: